dmidlo/histdata.com-tools/docs/united-states-official-backfill.md

-The source registry includes separate supplemental entries for DOL/ETA, the Philadelphia Fed, CPI, PPI, the Employment Situation, JOLTS, Productivity and Costs, GDP, Personal Income and Outlays, Advance Monthly Retail Sales, and Advance Durable Goods.
+The source registry includes separate supplemental entries for DOL/ETA, the Philadelphia Fed, CPI, PPI, the Employment Situation, JOLTS, Productivity and Costs, GDP, Personal Income and Outlays, Advance Monthly Retail Sales, Advance Durable Goods, and New Residential Construction.
 This prevents broad family-level entries from being incorrectly named as the occurrence-specific source for weekly claims, regional Fed surveys, or statistical release documents.
 The
 Federal Reserve G.17 entry also declares plain text as a real archive format.
 The Advance Durable Goods entry binds the Census M3 historical archive and release schedule as separate evidence roles and accepts both HTML and PDF.
+The New Residential Construction entry separately binds the Census/HUD housing-release archive, including its legacy text and unified PDF eras.
 The reusable HTML-release adapter preserves such text as one bounded UTF-8 record, including the exact line count and raw-snapshot lineage.